buy a home

 the application process

-- Income Verification – 3 months most current (paystubs, award letters for benefits from Social Security, VA or other programs, self-employment income, court-ordered child support and/or alimony award letter, etc.)
+- Income Verification – 3 months most current (paystubs, and/or an award letter for benefits from Social Security, VA, Disability or other programs, self-employment income, court-ordered child support and/or alimony award letter, etc.)

 - Tax Returns and W-2s for the past 2 years (if required to file)

-- Bank statements for ALL accounts – 3 months most current (All pages must be submitted)
+- Bank statements/Prepaid account statements for ALL accounts – 3 months most current (All pages must be submitted)

 - Verification of Employment (You give the contact information and Habitat will verify)